 Chapter Four: The Player Turn

-other players' units can spend their leftover Actions in Enemy Response to the active player's behavior, if they didn't spend their Actions on their previous turn.
+other players' units can use unspent Actions in Response to the active player's offensive behavior.

 During Movement, a minifig's Move rating of 5" allows him to

 move five inches in any direction - he can run across five inches

 of level ground, climb five inches worth of stairs or ladders,

 His Movement is limited in a couple of ways.
 He cant pass through

 solid obstacles or leap higher than 1 (three bricks) in a single